 When you engage in ongoing brand monitoring, you can identify potential crises early on, such as when the first few customer comments appear.
 If you act quickly, you can address any issues before they turn into something more serious.

 For example, social media comments might alert you that your clients’ latest product has a concerning quality issue.
-By sharing feedback with client teams and proactively providing customers with a solution, you can avoid a crisis, maintain a good reputation, reinforce your clients’ credibility.
+By sharing feedback with client teams and proactively providing customers with a solution, you can avoid a crisis, maintain a good reputation, and reinforce your clients’ credibility.

-6. Improve marketing efforts
+Improve marketing strategy

 Brand monitoring can also help you understand the results of your marketing efforts and identify areas for improvement.